Why is the Math Placement Level important?

 How do I take the Math Placement Test?

 If we recommend that you take the Math Placement Test, you will receive an email with the link in your Catmail.
-If you’re an Athens Campus student, you can log onto the ALEKS placement system anytime.
+If you’re an Athens Campus student, you can log in to the ALEKS placement system anytime.

 When should I take the Math Placement Test?

-If you would like to improve your Math Placement Level by taking ALEKS, please do so as soon as possible and at least ten days before you arrive at Orientation.
+If you would like to improve your Math Placement Level by taking ALEKS, please do so as soon as possible before you arrive at Orientation.
 Completing the Math Placement Test prepares you for appropriate course registration.

 I took the Math Placement Test.
 How do I know what my new Placement Level is?